CodeYourFuture/syllabus-archive/node-db/lesson2.md

 # Homework
 - Deploy to Heroku if you haven't yet
+- Add a route `posts/:postid` that displays a specific post - Read about route parameters on [Express documentation](https://expressjs.com/en/guide/routing.html#route-parameters)
+    - When the user clicks on a route in the home page, navigate them to your route.
+    - Amend your JSON structure to have a **postId** that you can use it to identify which post we want to display.
 - Implement the Admin page.
-- Write a posts endpoint that you can hit and that should save to the JSON file (use the helper functions we added)
+    - Write a posts endpoint that you can hit and that should save to the JSON file (use the helper functions we added under **helpers/savePost**)
+    - Make an AJAX call from the **front end** (the admin page) to your new endpoint.
+    - You might need to use `formidable` or `body-parser` middleware to get the data on the server.
+- Consume a posts API built by another colleague (and deployed to Heroku) to display their latest blog posts.
+You can display the posts on any page that you see suitable (or add a new page).
 - Secure the Admin page so that it's only visible if a certain query parameter is provided
     - Can you go a bit further with adding proper security?
 Research the internet for solutions in **Express.js**
-- Add a route `posts/:postid` that displays a specific post
-- Consume a posts API built by another colleague (and deployed to Heroku) to display their latest blog posts.

 # Resources
 - Callback hell - http://callbackhell.com/